mikarinneoracle/Phonebookassistant/README.md

 - Import the `Phonebookassistant(1.0).zip` assistant

 #### Configure Phonebook ATP ORDS to the Phonebook assistant
-Navigate to the <b>Development/Skills</b> from the manu and under the <b>Settings/Configuration</b> add a new <b>Custom Parameter</b> named <i>ordsUrl</i> that links the Chatbot Skill to the Phonebook ORDS.
+Navigate to the <b>Development/Skills</b> from the menu and under the <b>Settings/Configuration</b> add a new <b>Custom Parameter</b> named <i>ordsUrl</i> that links the Chatbot Skill to the Phonebook ORDS.

-If you created the Phonebook with the OCI Resource Manager esiest way to get value for this is to go to your Phonebook webpage and open the <i>Inspect/Console</i> view from the Browser (with the right -click on the page) and look for the output `API URL`.
+If you created the Phonebook ORDS with the OCI Resource Manager the esiest way to get value for this is to go to your Phonebook webpage and open the <i>Inspect/Console</i> view from the Browser (with the right -click on the page) and look for the output `API URL`.

 After creating the `ordsUrl` custom parameter you should be able to try out the Chatbot under the Phonebook Assistant with the <b>Play</b> -button.
 For example try typing `hi` or `all` to the Chatbot input box.